freshklauser/fresh-hadoopspark/README.md

 # fresh_hadoopspark
-Daily routine of self-learning for haddop and spark.
-Just to mark.
+Daily routine of self-learning for hadoop and spark.
+Just for a mark.